peldszus/groupwise-stratified-kfold/README.md

 ## Current limitation

-- Every class has to appear in at least k groups as you want to k-fold.
-  Less frequent than k classes or even singletons are not covered and will lead to errors.
-- The algorithm prefers similar distributions over similar size, i.e. that folds might vary in size depending on how much the groups vary in size.
+- The algorithm prefers similar class distributions over similar sized folds i.e. that folds might vary in size depending on how much the groups vary in size.